RogueWarrior34/HRManagementApp/README.md

 5. If you want to use the network module:-
    - First start the hrServer, use the command mentioned in hrserver\run.txt.
    - Then in pl directory, use the command mentioned in pl\run.txt.
+   - Currently network module uses a proxy business layer.
+In future I plan to use my own NetFramework(currently a prototype) for this app.

 ## Example